bcit-ci/CodeIgniter/user_guide_src/source/helpers/date_helper.rst

 	:rtype:	int

-	Returns the current time as a UNIX timestamp, referenced either to your server's local time or any PHP suported timezone, based on the "time reference" setting in your config file.
+	Returns the current time as a UNIX timestamp, referenced either to your server's local time or any PHP supported timezone, based on the "time reference" setting in your config file.
 If you do not intend to set your master time reference to any other PHP supported timezone (which you'll typically do if you run a site that lets each user set their own timezone settings) there is no benefit to using